 Welcome!
 You can join in with the accessible arts activities here wherever you are in the world, mostly using materials that you will already have at home.
 If you wish you can share your work with us and our audiences via firstname.lastname@example.org You can also Watch films and Listen to music with us.
 Click here for further details of our online and phone-based Clubs programme.

 Contribute to our international Hands Project and celebrate your uniqueness and membership of the human race.
 Full instructions are on the linked page – the photograph is of hands made at the Newham Show in July 2019.
-(The Together!
-Art Club usually meets twice a week, with sessions in Applied Arts & Crafts and Drawing & Painting.)

 The Together!
-Dance Club usually meets monthly to create masked dance for the screen.
-You can watch their very first film here, where they made masks from paper plates, used coloured fabric for costumes and played percussion to create a soundtrack.
+Dance Club meets on the fourth Monday of each month to create masked dance for the screen.
+We are currently meeting on Zoom from 11am-12noon — contact email@example.com for details.
+You can watch the Dance Club’s very first film here, where they made masks from paper plates, used coloured fabric for costumes and played percussion to create a soundtrack.
 As you will see, simple movements can still be very effective.